Race and sexuality: In the United States before the Civil Rights Era

-After the abolition of slavery in 1865, white Americans showed an increasing fear of racial mixing.
+After the abolition of slavery in 1865, white Americans showed an increasing resistance towards racial mixing.
 The remnants of the racial divide became stronger post-slavery as the concept of whiteness developed.
 There was a widely held belief that uncontrollable lust threatens the purity of the nation.
 This increased white anxiety about interracial sex, and has been described through Montesquieu's climatic theory in his book The Spirit of the Laws, which explains how people from different climates have different temperaments, "The inhabitants of warm countries are, like old men, timorous; the people in cold countries are, like young men, brave."
 At the time, black women held the "Jezebel" stereotype, which claimed black women often initiated sex outside of marriage and were generally sexually promiscuous.
 This idea stemmed from the first encounters between European men and African women.
 As the men were not used to the extremely hot climate, they misinterpreted the women's lack of clothing for vulgarity.

-Similarly, black men were stereotyped as having a specific lust for white women.
-This stereotype triggered tensions, implying that white men were having sex with black women because black women were more lustful than white women were, and in turn, black men would lust after white women in the same way that white men would lust after black women.
+After the opening of Japan by Matthew Perry, word began to spread in the United States about the seductive femininity of Asian women.
+A fear that Asian women would seduce White men and destroy White families led to the passage Page Act of 1875, which prevented Chinese women from entering the United States.

 There are a few potential reasons as to why such strong ideas on interracial sex developed.
 The Reconstruction Era which followed the Civil War started to disassemble traditional aspects of Southern society.
 Now, the Southerners who were used to being dominant were no longer legally allowed to run their farms by practicing slavery.
-Many whites struggled with this reformation and they attempted to get around it by searching for legal loopholes which would have allowed them to continue their practice of exploiting black laborers.
-Additionally, the white Democrats were not pleased with the outcome of this reformation and white men felt inadequate as a result.
-This radical reconstruction of the South was deeply unpopular and it slowly unraveled, leading to the introduction of Jim Crow laws.
-There was an increase in the sense of white dominance and sexual racism among the Southern people.
+The Southern Democrats were not pleased with the outcome of this reformation.
+This radical reconstruction of the South was deeply unpopular and it slowly unraveled, leading to the introduction of Jim Crow laws, which legally discriminated against African Americans, There was an increase in the sense of white dominance and sexual racism among the Southern people, Tensions heightened after the end of the civil war in 1865, and as a result, the sexual anxiety which existed in the white population intensified.
+The Ku Klux Klan was formed in 1867, an event which triggered violence and terrorism which targeted the black population.
+When Jim Crow laws were eventually overturned, it took years for the court to resolve the numerous acts of discrimination.